-Robert Scrivo, a former special counsel and assistant U.S. attorney working out of the Newark office, is one of three top lawyers to join Mandelbaum Salsburg as partners, the firm announced.
+Robert Scrivo, a former special counsel and assistant U.S. attorney working out of the Newark office, is one of three top lawyers to join Mandelbaum Barrett as partners, the firm announced.

 Jaqueline Greenberg Vogt, a construction law partner from Greenberg Traurig, and Holly Gladstone, a commercial and real estate lending partner from Buchanan Ingersoll, also have joined the 90-lawyer firm as partners.